The classification and mapping feature enables you to

-enables you to take the events and event information that Cortex
+take the events and event information that Cortex XSOAR ingests

-in those either as dedicated Traps incident types, Authentication
+in those events either as a dedicated Traps incident type or maybe

-or Malware.
-You might have EWS configured to ingest both phishing
+Authentication or Malware.
+Also, you might have EWS configured to

 Classification determines the type of incident that